tidalcycles/vim-tidal/README.md

 * `"h:i.j"` means the tmux session where h is the session identifier (either session name or number), the ith window and the jth pane

-You can change the default target pane by defining `let g:tidal_default_config` on your `.vimrc`..
-For example, suppose you want to run Tidal on a Tmux session named `omg`, and the GHCi interpreter is will be running on the window 1 and pane 0.
-You would set:
+You can change the default target pane by setting `let g:tidal_default_config` on your `.vimrc`.
+For example, suppose you want to run Tidal on a Tmux session named `omg`, and the GHCi interpreter will be running on the window 1 and pane
+0. In that case you would need to set:

 ```vim
 let g:tidal_default_config = {"socket_name": "default", "target_pane": "omg:1.0"}